 - 1) Advice including an estimate of the costs associated with engineering, procurement and construction of the Power Station as at April in Year 3 of the Reserve Capacity Cycle.
 This advice shall include: - a) A summary of any escalation factors used in the determination. - b) Likely output at 41°C which will take into account available turbine and inlet cooling technology, likely humidity conditions and any other relevant factors. - 2) The Power Station costs shall be determined with specific reference to the use of actual project-related data or current market information and shall take into account the specific conditions under which the Power Station will be developed.
-This may include direct reference to: - a) Existing power stations or power station projects under development, in Australia and more particularly Western Australia. - b) Cost information obtained from the market sources such as supplier and manufacturer for recent and relevant actual cost reference. - c) Worldwide demand for gas turbine engines for power stations. - d) The engineering, design and construction, environment and cost factors in Western Australia. - e) The level of economic activity at the state, national and international level. - 3) Development of the Power Station costs shall include components for the gas turbine engines, and all Balance of Plant costs that would normally be applicable to such a Power Station based GT Pro breakup.
-This will include the following items: - a) Equipment; - b) Civil Works; - c) Mechanical Works; - d) Electrical Works; - e) Buildings and Structures; - f) Engineering and Plant start-up (includes commissioning); and - g) Miscellaneous and other costs. - The Power Station upon which the Maximum Reserve Capacity Price shall be based will: - a) be representative of an industry standard liquid-fuelled Open Cycle Gas Turbine (OCGT) power station; - have a nominal nameplate capacity of 160 MW prior to the addition of any inlet cooling system; - c) operate on distillate as its fuel source with distillate storage for 14 hours of continuous operation; - d) have a capacity factor of 2%; - e) include low Nitrous Oxide (NOx) burners or associated technologies (e.g. water injection) as considered suitable and required to demonstrate good practice in power station development; - f) include an inlet air cooling system where this would be cost effective; and - g) Include water receival and storage capability to support 14 hours of continuous operation.

-h) Include the minimum level of equipment or systems required to satisfy the Balancing Facility Requirements
+This may include direct reference to: - a) Existing power stations or power station projects under development, in Australia and more particularly Western Australia. - b) Worldwide demand for gas turbine engines for power stations. - c) The engineering, design and construction, environment and cost factors in Western Australia. - d) The level of economic activity at the state, national and international level. - 3) Development of the Power Station costs shall include components for the gas turbine engines, and all Balance of Plant costs that would normally be applicable to such a Power Station based GT Pro breakup.
+This will include the following items: - a) Equipment; - b) Civil Works; - c) Mechanical Works; - d) Electrical Works; - e) Buildings and Structures; - f) Engineering and Plant start-up (includes commissioning); and - g) Miscellaneous and other costs. - 4) The Power Station upon which the Maximum Reserve Capacity Price shall be based will: - a) be representative of an industry standard liquid-fuelled Open Cycle Gas Turbine (OCGT) power station; - b) have a nominal nameplate capacity of 160 MW prior to the addition of any inlet cooling system; - c) operate on distillate as its fuel source with distillate storage for 14 hours of continuous operation; - d) have a capacity factor of 2%; - e) include low Nitrous Oxide (NOx) burners or associated technologies (e.g. water injection) as considered suitable and required to demonstrate good practice in power station development; - f) include an inlet air cooling system where this would be cost effective; and - g) Include water receival and storage capability to support 14 hours of continuous operation. - h) Include the minimum level of equipment or systems required to satisfy the Balancing Facility Requirements